 The primary reason given for the “deadly sun” has been the risk of cancer is theoretically increased by increased UV-B exposure.

-Yet as I prove in my book on the topic, this is simply not true.
+Yet as I prove in my book, “Healthy Sun,” this is simply not true.
 The research shows just the opposite: That healthy UV-B exposure on the skin is associated with a reduction of many types of cancers – including melanoma.

 We can now add an additional study to this evidence

-A new study from the University of California at San Diego has found that pancreatic cancer risk is reduced in those regions that have greater ultraviolet-B radiation.
+A study from the University of California at San Diego found that pancreatic cancer risk is reduced in those regions that have greater ultraviolet-B radiation.

 The study analyzed cancer data from 172 countries around the world.
 The countries with significantly less ultraviolet-B radiation had about 600 percent – or six times – more incidence of cancer compared to those countries with greater UV-B radiation – and thus less cloud cover.